-Did you know that it is estimated the average person is exposed to 3,000 adverts a day?
+Did you know that the average person sees around 3,000 adverts a day?
 Or that we may see as many as 700 digitally altered images every single day?

-With this constant barrage of unachievable images of perfection, it’s no wonder that many women have come to accept self consciousness and dissatisfaction with their bodies as the norm.
+With so many images of unachievable perfection, it’s no wonder many women accept self consciousness and dissatisfaction with their bodies as the norm.

-Over 100 research studies have shown that unrealistically perfect images can cause depression, worsening body image and self esteem.
-Yet despite this fact, there has been little movement by the fashion and beauty industries to stop using the digital manipulation techniques that create these images.
+Over 100 research studies show that unrealistic images of perfection can cause depression, worsening body image.
+Yet there has been little movement by the fashion and beauty industries to stop digital manipulation techniques.

-While altered images of perfection still ‘sell’ products, there is little chance that digital alteration will be reduced or stopped all together.
-This leaves women with a choice: either we stop exposing ourselves to these images altogether or we get more media savvy, critically evaluating the images that we see and understanding the purpose and motivations behind them.
+While altered images of perfection still ‘sell’ products, there is little chance advertisers will reduce or stop digital alteration.
+This leaves women with a choice: either we stop exposing ourselves to these images or we become media savvy; critically evaluating mages and understanding the purpose and motivations behind them.

-Being media literate requires an understanding of how much scope there is for manipulation of an image.
+Being media literate requires an understanding of the scope for image manipulation.
 Here’s my basic lesson in digital alteration:

 Digital alteration basics

-Wrinkle reduction – lines are frequently removed from around the mouth and eyes to make celebrities look younger and bags can easily be removed to give the impression of a good night’s sleep;
+Wrinkle reduction – removal of lines from around the mouth and eyes to make celebrities look younger.
+Plus the removal of under eye bags to give the impression of a good night’s sleep.

-Body stretching – the shape of the body can be completely changed: from enhancing boobs, to lengthening legs and the neck;
+Body stretching – changing the shape of the body completely: from enhancing boobs, to lengthening legs and the neck.

-Tooth whitening – this is one of the most common retouching effects used in magazines and it’s also easy to straighten up crooked teeth;
+Tooth whitening – this is one of the most common retouching effects used in magazines.
+It’s also easy to straighten up crooked teeth.

-Fat removal – excess fat can be trimmed away and cellulite smoothed away.
+Fat removal – trimming excess fat and smoothing away cellulite.

-Photoshop isn’t just for the shots taken for adverts either – any snap shot can be altered too.
-Many celebrities employ personal Photoshop experts to retouch every single image of them that gets released.
+Photoshop also work on snap shots too.
+Many celebrities employ personal Photoshop experts to retouch every single image of them.